Procedures at Heart of Aviation Safety Management

 Safety Procedures Prevent Incidents & Assist with Recovery

 Takeoff and landings are the most dangerous part of a flight being so close to the ground with very little time to troubleshoot if an emergency arises.
 Having the ability to immediately know what it is I have to do when a problem arises will make the difference between being able to fly again.

 Procedures do not just help me out of a situation, but also help prevent one.

 Repetition Offers Safety Assurance in Flight Operations

 When I do something the same way time and time again using a checklist of procedures, I will be able to better recognize something that is not right.

 When I start to enter the pattern at an airport the same way every time it allows me to stay ahead of the plane.
-When I decrease my rpms the same amount every time when I am descending, a beam of numbers allows me to set myself up for success.
+When I decrease my rpm the same amount every time I am descending, a beam of numbers allows me to set myself up for success.